Who’s who in the Daybell case

 Gibb’s boyfriend is David Warwick, who also knew Chad and Lori.

-Julie Rowe is an author whose accounts of her near-death experiences and end-times predictions were published by Chad’s publishing company, Spring Creek Book Company.
+Julie Rowe is an author whose accounts of her near-death experiences and end-times predictions were published by Chad’s company, Spring Creek Book Company.
 In 2019, Rowe was excommunicated from The Church of Jesus Christ of Latter-day Saints for publicly speaking out against the church, teaching false doctrine, and practicing priestcraft for content in her podcasts and website, she said.
 After the children’s disappearance, she at first supported Chad and Lori but has since spoken out against the couple.

 Suzanne Freeman is also an author published by Spring Creek Book Company.
 She had a disagreement with Chad on rights for her books and the types of books he was publishing.
 In 2017, she wrote him an email in which she said, “I know without a shadow of a doubt what you are preaching will not lead to happiness.
 It will lead to death and sorrow.”